Future Horizons:

 The data crunch is over

-One potential workaround involves training models in simulations before porting them over to real-world robots.33 But many of the tasks planned for robots, such as handling soft and delicate objects, are incredibly hard to simulate.34 Designing virtual worlds is also complicated and expensive, requiring sustained effort from multidisciplinary teams.35
+One potential workaround involves training models in simulations before porting them over to real-world robots.45 However, many of the tasks planned for robots, such as handling soft and delicate objects, remain hard to simulate.46 Designing virtual worlds is complicated and expensive, requiring sustained effort from multidisciplinary teams.47 But high-fidelity simulators are becoming increasingly accessible,48,49 and there have been significant advances in techniques for transferring skills learned in virtual environments to real-world robots.50 Emerging “world models” that can generate physically realistic 3D environments from scratch could also become a powerful tool for training robots.51

-Pooling data-collection efforts will be crucial going forward, and there are promising efforts to create massive open robotics datasets.36 There will also be a growing focus on more data-efficient training approaches.37 Data shortages are likely to ease as more robots are deployed, though this will benefit the private companies that build them more than academic researchers.
+Pooling data-collection efforts will be crucial going forward, and there are promising efforts to create massive, open, robotics datasets.52,53 There will also be a growing focus on more data-efficient training approaches.54,55 Data shortages are likely to ease as more robots are deployed, though this will benefit the private companies that build them more than academic researchers.

 Data - Anticipation Scores